finbourne/configuration-sdk-java/sdk/docs/ConfigurationSetsApi.md

 > ResourceListOfConfigurationSet getSystemConfigurationSets(code, reveal)

-[EARLY ACCESS] GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
+GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
 By default secrets will not be revealed  All users have access to this endpoint

 ### Example